CoreyHedberg/fcc_ultimate_hockey_survey/README.md

 <image src="readme_files/readme_screenshot.png">

 This project was fun to complete because it really pushed forward my understanding of CSS Grid.
 Plus, I am indeed a huge hockey fan, so this project combined two of my great loves: coding and hockey.
-Go Ligtning!!
+Go Lightning!!

 ## About Project